jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 These students probably had family and business obligations.
 Devoting several months to a course might not be as feasible.
 Rather than follow an academic model, where a course could be ten to fifteen weeks long and offered once or twice per year, they split courses into month long chunks, which could be completed sequentially or with gaps.
-A new block for each started each month.
+A new session for each block started monthly.

 Student professionals could complete a course sequentially, or complete it in phases, especially if taking a break for family or business obligations.
 It's akin to a full-time student who completes a degree in four years versus a student who takes a few gap semesters to travel or work.
 It provided more flexibility.